-- 47. Regulation 19(5) of the 2019 Tariff Regulations provides for exclusion of grant (from the capital cost) received from the Central or the State Government or any statutory body or authority for the execution of the project which does not carry any liability of repayment. - 48.
-The Petitioner has submitted as follows: - a) The external evacuation plan consists of following two projects: - (i) Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat (instant project) consisting 400 kV
+36. Regulation 19(5) of the 2019 Tariff Regulations provides for exclusion of grant (from the capital cost) received from the Central or State Government or any statutory body or authority for the execution of the project which does not carry any liability of repayment.

-Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) D/C line along with 2 numbers 400 kV line bays at Banaskantha (PG)

-- (ii) Supplementary Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat consisting 2x500 MVA, 400/220 kV pooling station at Banaskantha (Radhanesda) [GIS] along with 1X125 MVAR bus reactor, 2 numbers of 400 kV line bays at Banaskantha (Radhanesda) [GIS] for interconnection of Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) 400 kV D/C (twin AL59) line and 4 numbers 220 kV line bays at 400/220 kV at Banaskantha (Radhanesda) pooling station. - b) CFA for development of Solar Park and associated external transmission system was provided by MNRE.
-Vide order ref: 30/26/2014-15/NSM dated 12.12.2014, the administrative guidelines for release of fund for implementation of scheme for development of Solar Park and Ultra Mega Solar Power projects were issued which were amended vide Office Memorandum No. F. No. 30/26/2014-15/NSM dated 29.9.2016.
-The relevant extracts of the guidelines as submitted are as under:
+- 37. The Petitioner has submitted as follows: - a) The external power evacuation plan consists of following two projects: - Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat (instant project) consisting 400 kV Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) D/C line along with 2 numbers 400 kV line bays at Banaskanta (PG) - 2.
+Supplementary Transmission System for Ultra Mega Solar Power Park (700MW) at Banaskantha (Radhanesda), Gujarat consisting 2x500 MVA, 400/220 kV Pooling Station at Banaskantha (Radhanesda) (GIS) along with 1X125 MVAR bus reactor, 2 numbers of 400 kV line bays at Banaskantha (Radhanesda) (GIS) for interconnection of Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) 400 kV D/C (twin AL 59) line and 4 numbers 220 kV line bays at 400/220 kV at Banaskantha (Radhanesda) Pooling Station. - b) CFA for development of Solar Park and associated external transmission system was provided by MNRE and vide order ref: 30/26/2014-15/NSM dated 12.12.2014 issued administrative guidelines for release of fund for implementation of scheme for development of Solar Park and Ultra Mega Solar Power projects which were amended vide Office Memorandum No. F. No. 30/26/2014-15/NSM dated 29.9.2016, the relevant extracts of which are as follows:

 "The CFA for development of solar park and for development of external transmission system will be apportioned in the ratio of 60:40 i.e. Rs 12 lakh per MW or 30% of the project cost, whichever is lower may be provided to the Solar Power Park Developers (SPPDs) towards development of solar parks and Rs.
-8 lakh per MW or 30% of the project cost, whichever is lower will be provided to the CTU or STU towards development of external transmission system......"
+8 lakh per MW or 30% of the project cost, whichever is lower will be provided to the CTU or STU towards development of external transmission system.........."